This page gives guidance for domestic heat network consumers in Great Britain (England, Wales and Scotland) on:

 All GB heat suppliers are legally required to pass on to their end consumers the benefit that they’ve received under the EBRS and/or the EBDS, and to notify their consumers of how they’ve done this.
 The extent of any benefit received by an individual supplier will depend on their contractual arrangements for their energy source, so not all heat suppliers will have received a benefit to pass on.

-The benefit only applies to the variable element of bills and not to fixed (standing) charges.
+The benefit only applied to the variable element of bills and not to fixed (standing) charges.
 The impact on end consumers’ bills will also depend on the overall efficiency of the heat network as explained above.
 Heat suppliers had to first claim the EBDS discount themselves.
-This means that they may only now be starting to pass it onto consumers, but the benefit should be backdated to 1 April 2023.
+While this means that there may have been a delay in passing it onto consumers, the benefit should have been backdated to 1 April 2023.

 If you believe that your heat supplier hasn’t passed on the benefit(s) they’ve received under the EBRS and/or the EBDS, then you can complain to them using the government’s template letter here.
 If you’re still unhappy with your heat supplier’s response, you can refer your complaint to the Energy Ombudsman here.
 This arrangement between government and the Ombudsman is separate to Heat Trust and covers all GB heat suppliers.
 Unlike other types of complaint about heat suppliers, a supplier doesn't need to be registered with Heat Trust for its consumers to make an EBRS or EBDS pass-through complaint.

-A lower level of support under the EBDS also applies to electricity consumers who are on communal or ‘private wire’ networks, where building owners buy this electricity through commercial energy contracts.
-If the same electricity supply also powers a heat network system, then the higher heat network discount will apply.
+A lower level of support under the EBDS also applied to electricity consumers who are on communal or ‘private wire’ networks, where building owners buy this electricity through commercial energy contracts.
+If the same electricity supply also powers a heat network system, then the higher heat network discount will have applied.
 Often the same consumers can be on both a heat network (for their heating and hot water) and a private wire network (for their electricity).
-You can read more about how the EBDS applies to these electricity consumers on the government’s website here.
+You can read more about how the EBDS applied to these electricity consumers on the government’s website here.

 When launching the EBDS for heat networks, the government estimated that it would be worth up to £380 million in total, or £860 for the average heat network consumer.
-However, government data shows that (as of 25 August 2023) only around 900 GB heat network energy contracts had been discounted, at a total cost of £6 million.
+However, government data shows that (as of 24 May 2024) only £96 million of this £380 million had been spent.

 If you're on a Heat Trust registered heat network